h0n3yb/any-chat-completions-mcp/README.md

 This implements the Model Context Protocol Server.
 Learn more: [https://modelcontextprotocol.io](https://modelcontextprotocol.io)

-This is a TypeScript-based MCP server that implements an implementation into any OpenAI SDK Compatible Chat Completions API.
+This MCP server is available in two implementations:
+- TypeScript: Direct integration with Claude Desktop via MCP
+- Python: Standalone server implementation with SSE support

 It has one tool, `chat` which relays a question to a configured AI Chat Provider.